Frueber/nuget-repackager/README.md

 One of the perks of this tool is that it assists with Continuous Integration and branching strategies like trunk-based or mainline branching.
 When a pre-release NuGet package is repackaged we are likely going to need to merge that occurrence into the `main` branch for the package.
 The `--csproj` flag allows us to specify the CsProj file which needs its package release notes history and version reconciled.

+### Unmanaged Standard Release Version

+Most pre-release package strategies that use semantic versioning will also change the standard release version part (`1.2.3` in `1.2.3-pr.4.5.6`), however, if you've decided to not alter this during development of the pre-release package then it can be automatically calculated by this tool using the `--usrv` flag.
+The `--usrv` tag takes no arguments and simply conveys that the standard release version should be calculated from the pre-release version part (`4.5.6` in `1.2.3-pr.4.5.6`).